imsarath/autoseq-docs/docs/autoseq.md

 Note:

-  **This version of autoseq is specially updated for PROBIO trail on prostate cancer.**
+  **This pipeline is designed for cfDNA  sequencing data from PROBIO trial on prostate cancer.**

 Installation
 -------------